raphael-proust/OGL-SRD5/pages/06.classes/default.md

 ##### Intimidating Presence

 Beginning at 10th level, you can use your action to frighten someone with your menacing presence.
-When you do so, choose one creature that you can see within 30 feet of you.
+When you do so, choose one creature that you can see within 9m of you.
 If the creature can see or hear you, it must succeed on a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Charisma modifier) or be frightened of you until the end of your next turn.
 On subsequent turns, you can use your action to extend the duration of this effect on the frightened creature until the end of your next turn.
-This effect ends if the creature ends its turn out of line of sight or more than 60 feet away from you.
+This effect ends if the creature ends its turn out of line of sight or more than 18m away from you.

 If the creature succeeds on its saving throw, you can't use this feature on that creature again for 24 hours.

 ##### Retaliation

-Starting at 14th level, when you take damage from a creature that is within 5 feet of you, you can use your reaction to make a melee weapon attack against that creature.
+Starting at 14th level, when you take damage from a creature that is within 1.5m of you, you can use your reaction to make a melee weapon attack against that creature.

 # Bard